Guap-Codes/Azrath/README.md

 ## Configuration

-Azrath can be configured through environment variables or a config file:
+Azrath can be configured through a config file:

 ```toml
 # config.toml